Bendheim is founded in Greenwich Village, New York City by Sem and Margaret Bendheim, as importer & distributor of premium art glass.

 A luxurious NYC residence featuring Bendheim fluted textured glass becomes the cover story of “Interior Design” magazine’s September issue.

-Bendheim introduces Color Coated Glass – architectural back-painted glass for wall-cladding applications, back-splashes, and table-tops.
+Bendheim introduces Color Coated Glass – architectural back-painted glass for interior wall-cladding applications, back-splashes, and table-tops.

 Bendheim Wall Systems, Inc. is founded to bring Lamberts® U-shaped channel glass to the North American architecture & design community.
-This unique, self-supporting, three-dimensional architectural glass can create vast, elegant straight & curved all-glass walls, unachievable by conventional flat glass.
+This unique, self-supporting, three-dimensional architectural glass can create vast, elegant curvilinear all-glass walls, unachievable by conventional flat glass.

 Bendheim’s Restoration Glass® and double-sided patterned SatinTech® etched glass are featured on the "Home Again with Bob Vila" TV program.